Ebb Tide (The Wire): Plot

-A few months after his reassignment to the Baltimore Police's marine unit, Jimmy McNulty discovers a female corpse with broken legs floating in the harbor.
+A few months after his reassignment to the Baltimore Police Department's marine unit, Jimmy McNulty discovers a female corpse with broken legs floating in the harbor.
 He visits Homicide and checks in with Sergeant Jay Landsman, finding out that Colonel William Rawls passed the case off to Baltimore County because the body was found east of the Francis Scott Key Bridge.
-McNulty studies tide charts as he attempts to prove where the body was dumped into the water; he types up a report and faxes it to the county homicide unit.
-Rawls and Landsman immediately realize McNulty's involvement when the case is passed back to them, his report proving the body actually went into the water west of the bridge and thus in the city homicide unit's territory.
+McNulty studies tide charts as he attempts to prove where the body was dumped into the water; he types up a report and faxes it to Baltimore County.
+Rawls and Landsman immediately realize McNulty's involvement when the case is passed back to them, his report proving the body actually went into the water west of the bridge and thus in the territory of Baltimore City.

 Roland "Prez" Pryzbylewski meets with his father-in-law, Major Stan Valchek, wishing to stay in Narcotics and work cases like the recent Barksdale investigation.
 Valchek instead wants Prez to move up the ranks.
-At Narcotics, Kima Greggs is working her desk job and Thomas "Herc" Hauk has returned to street cases.
+At Narcotics, Kima Greggs is working a desk job and Thomas "Herc" Hauk has returned to street cases.
 Greggs and her girlfriend, Cheryl, discuss possible fathers for artificial insemination along with Greggs' job dissatisfaction.
 Bunk Moreland visits McNulty to ask if he can help him locate Omar Little for the upcoming murder trial of Barksdale soldier Marquis "Bird" Hilton.
 Bunk later has a chance meeting with Lieutenant Cedric Daniels, now in charge of the evidence room.
 That evening, Bunk again asks McNulty for help locating Omar, but to no avail.

-Bodie Broadus drives to Philadelphia with another Barksdale drug dealer, Sean "Shamrock" McGinty.
+Bodie Broadus drives to Philadelphia with another Barksdale dealer, Sean "Shamrock" McGinty.
 Bodie is enraged when the car he has collected is devoid of any narcotics and worries over informing his superiors.
 Stringer Bell, who now leads the Barksdale Organization while Avon Barksdale is imprisoned, reveals that he had Bodie and Shamrock followed.
 Bodie is later seen running a tower crew.
 Stringer visits Avon in prison, telling him that the Barksdales' connection with New York, Roberto, failed to deliver the product which Bodie was sent to collect.
-Stringer later learns that Roberto was arrested by the DEA and becomes concerned that Avon implicated him in exchange for a lighter prison sentence.
-Stringer is assured that his funds are being returned to him, but the New York suppliers no longer feel safe dealing with the Barksdales.
+Stringer later learns that Roberto was arrested by the DEA and had become concerned that Avon implicated him in exchange for a lighter prison sentence.
+Stringer is assured that his funds are being returned to him, but that New York suppliers no longer feel safe dealing with the Barksdales.